 Essentially, what’s more important is to work with the right partner who can help you optimize the ad content that works for your target consumers.
 This will help you get better response rate from your users.

-For brands, the best practice is to provide a good experience with the ad, either through interactions, giving useful information, entertaining or generate a positive feeling.
-This will engage users and deliver a strong impact on brand recall, which increase brand affinity.
+For brands, the best practice is to provide a good experience with the ad, either through interactions, giving useful information, entertaining or generating a positive feeling.
+This will engage users and deliver a strong impact on brand recall, which increases brand affinity.

 All statistical data found in this article is curated from MarketingLand, SmartInsights, MobyAffiliates, VentureBeats, and eMarketer.